Suped

 Do not clear the incident just because the visible spam-rate card says 0.0%.
 A 0.0% reading can mean no displayed inbox complaints, not confirmed inbox placement and not confirmed sender compliance.

-- Check other cards: Authentication, reputation, and unsubscribe can keep the status red.
+2. Check every row: Authentication, DNS, formatting, TLS, and unsubscribe can keep the status red.

 The most common technical causes

-When I see a red compliance marker beside a clean complaint rate, I do not start by changing DNS.
-I start by separating what Google is showing, what Gmail users actually did, and what the sender's infrastructure proves.
+A red compliance marker beside a clean complaint rate is not a reason to change DNS immediately.
+First separate what Google displays, what Gmail users did, and what the sender's infrastructure proves.

-- Historical complaints: Google can keep the sender in a Needs work state after previous days crossed 0.3%, even after the visible chart returns to 0.0%.
+1. Historical complaints: Google can keep the sender in Needs work after previous days reached 0.3% or higher, even after the visible chart returns to 0.0%.

-- Volume thresholds: Low Gmail volume can make the number look cleaner than the sender status.
+4. Volume thresholds: Low personal Gmail volume can suppress data for privacy.
 Small denominators also make single complaints create sharp spikes.

-- Separate requirement: The sender can pass the complaint threshold and still fail because SPF, DKIM, DMARC, PTR, TLS, or one-click unsubscribe is not right for that mail stream.
+6. Separate requirement: The sender can pass the complaint threshold and still fail SPF, DKIM, DMARC, forward or reverse DNS, TLS, message formatting, or unsubscribe requirements.

 Spam-rate thresholds to keep in context

-The 0.3% line matters, but compliance is safer when the rate stays far below it for multiple eligible send days.
+The 0.3% line matters, but compliance is safer when the rate stays below 0.1% across eligible send days.

 Preferred operating range